 Please note that the BMA cannot provide legal advice on overseas contracts nor offer industrial relations advice on matters which occur abroad.

-Points which should be covered in the contract
+What should be covered in your contract

 Term of the engagement